Walt May

-Otto A. May (February 8, 1898 – June 26, 1972) was an American professional football guard who played one season for the Decatur Staleys in the American Professional Football Association (APFA).
+Otto A. May (February 8, 1898 – June 26, 1972) known professionally as Walt May, was an American professional football guard who played one season for the Decatur Staleys in the American Professional Football Association (APFA).
 He attended and played football at Taylorville High School.

-He and his brother Orel "Red" May played for the Taylorville Independents before joining the Staleys' works team in 1919.
+May and his brother Orel "Red" May played for the Taylorville Independents before joining the Staleys' works team in 1919.